VanEck High Yield Muni ETF (BATS:HYD) Shares Sold by Riversedge Advisors LLC

-Riversedge Advisors LLC cut its holdings in shares of VanEck High Yield Muni ETF (BATS:HYD – Get Rating) by 21.4% in the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 38,728 shares of the company’s stock after selling 10,525 shares during the period.
-Riversedge Advisors LLC’s holdings in VanEck High Yield Muni ETF were worth $1,958,000 as of its most recent SEC filing.
+Riversedge Advisors LLC decreased its stake in shares of VanEck High Yield Muni ETF (BATS:HYD – Get Rating) by 21.4% during the 4th quarter, according to its most recent Form 13F filing with the SEC.
+The fund owned 38,728 shares of the company’s stock after selling 10,525 shares during the period.
+Riversedge Advisors LLC’s holdings in VanEck High Yield Muni ETF were worth $1,958,000 as of its most recent filing with the SEC.

-Several other large investors also recently modified their holdings of HYD.
-HB Wealth Management LLC bought a new position in shares of VanEck High Yield Muni ETF during the fourth quarter worth about $875,000.
-Stephens Consulting LLC bought a new position in shares of VanEck High Yield Muni ETF during the fourth quarter worth about $86,000.
-Stratos Wealth Advisors LLC bought a new position in shares of VanEck High Yield Muni ETF during the fourth quarter worth about $414,000.
-First United Bank & Trust lifted its position in shares of VanEck High Yield Muni ETF by 99.2% during the fourth quarter.
-First United Bank & Trust now owns 15,057 shares of the company’s stock worth $761,000 after purchasing an additional 7,497 shares during the last quarter.
-Finally, Counterpoint Mutual Funds LLC bought a new position in shares of VanEck High Yield Muni ETF during the fourth quarter worth about $17,769,000.
+Other large investors have also modified their holdings of the company.
+Counterpoint Mutual Funds LLC bought a new position in VanEck High Yield Muni ETF in the fourth quarter worth about $17,769,000.
+Transform Wealth LLC bought a new position in VanEck High Yield Muni ETF in the fourth quarter worth about $2,628,000.
+TIAA FSB lifted its holdings in VanEck High Yield Muni ETF by 3.3% in the fourth quarter.
+TIAA FSB now owns 713,690 shares of the company’s stock worth $36,077,000 after acquiring an additional 22,890 shares during the last quarter.
+QP Wealth Management LLC bought a new stake in shares of VanEck High Yield Muni ETF during the fourth quarter valued at approximately $1,040,000.
+Finally, Perigon Wealth Management LLC raised its holdings in shares of VanEck High Yield Muni ETF by 92.7% during the third quarter.
+Perigon Wealth Management LLC now owns 41,355 shares of the company’s stock valued at $2,065,000 after buying an additional 19,895 shares during the last quarter.

 The VanEck High Yield Muni ETF (HYD) is an exchange-traded fund that mostly invests in high yield fixed income.
 The fund tracks a market value-weighted index of high-yield, tax-exempt US municipal bonds.
 HYD was launched on Feb 4, 2009 and is managed by VanEck.